chaschev/maven-installation-plugin/README.md

     $ mvn installation:install -Dartifact=com.chaschev:chutils

-Now, command `chutils` from artifact `com.chaschev:chutils:1.1` should be available on your command line with all of it's dependencies.
+Now, command `chutils` from the artifact `com.chaschev:chutils:1.1` should be available on your command line with all of it's dependencies.
 To check this run

     $ chutils Austin Day